almighty2106/ML-learning-projects/README.md

 Project files are in "master" branch

-Trainning results are in "conig"
+Trainning results are in "config"

 The trainning model is in config/results